kruthikha-b/SpendSmart-AI/README.md

 * 💡 Personalized financial tips
 * 📱 Mobile-friendly UI

----

-## 🤝 Contributing

-Feel free to fork this repo and improve it!

----

 ## 👩‍💻 Author

 **Kruthikha B**
 CSE (Data Science) Student | Developer

----

-## ⭐ Show Some Love

-If you liked this project, give it a ⭐ on GitHub!